ndoornekamp/home-telemetry/README.md

 `poetry install --without-dev`

-Then, either open a poetry shell using `poetry shell` and then run the module using `python -m home_telemetry`, or combine the two using `poetry run python -m home_telemetry`.
+Then, either open a poetry shell using `poetry shell` and then run the module using `python -m home_telemetry`, or combine the two using `poetry run python -m home_telemetry`